BMProjects-Development/Technology-Valley/README.md

 </p>

 # Technology Valley
-<b>Technology Valley</b> is an expert tech-focused modpack developed by BMProjects, where raw engineering meets the forgotten secrets of the past.
-In this world, you will evolve from a basic survivor into the ultimate technological pioneer, learning from the data of an ancient civilization.
-Your goal is to construct massive automated networks, harness unique energetic forces, and unlock advanced industrial tiers. <b>Technology Valley</b> features a highly specialized and balanced progression system driven by hundreds of meticulously crafted quests, complex automation components, and heavily modified recipes.
-Welcome to the valley - it's time to build the future! <br/>
+<b>Technology Valley</b> is an expert tech-focused modpack developed by BMProjects, where raw engineering meets a completely inverted progression of worlds.
+In this pack, your journey begins not on familiar ground, but high up in the clouds of the heavenly <b>Aether (Paradise)</b> dimension.
+To advance and unlock the technology of the future, you must break the traditional rules of survival: descend into the dark, prehistoric depths of the <b>Undergarden</b>, and only after conquering these strange realms will you finally pave your way down to the <b>Overworld</b>. <b>Technology Valley</b> features a highly specialized and balanced progression system driven by hundreds of meticulously crafted quests, complex automation components, and heavily modified recipes.
+Welcome to the valley - it's time to rebuild the future from the heavens down! <br/>

 # Features
 ### <b>Progression and Balance</b>
+- <b>Inverted World Progression</b>: Forget everything you know about Minecraft.
+Start your journey in the skies of Paradise (The Aether), fight through the twilight depths of the Undergarden, and earn your right to step onto the surface of the Overworld!

 - <b>Data-Driven Tech Tiers</b>: Progress through distinct technological eras.
-Unlocking higher tiers requires analyzing ancient data tablets, decoding lost blueprints, and manufacturing specialized industrial components.
+Unlocking higher tiers requires analyzing ancient data tablets, decoding lost blueprints, and manufacturing specialized industrial components hidden within different dimensions.

-- <b>Interconnected Automation</b>: Overhaul your approach to automation with hundreds of heavily modified recipes that weave diverse tech systems into one flawlessly balanced, logical progression tree.
+- <b>Interconnected Automation</b>: Overhaul your approach to automation with hundreds of heavily modified recipes that weave diverse tech systems and dimensional resources into one flawlessly balanced, logical progression tree.

 - <b>Guided Questline</b>: A comprehensive and detailed quest book acts as your engineering manual, breaking down complex automation chains and guiding you from basic machinery to advanced late-game logistics.